-There is no guarantee that state laws legalizing and regulating the growing, processing, sale and use of cannabis will not be repealed, amended or overturned, or that local governmental authorities will not limit the applicability of state laws within their respective jurisdictions.
-Unless and until Congress amends or repeals the CSA with respect to medical-use and/or adult-use cannabis and the President approves such action (and as to the timing or scope of any such potential amendment or repeal there can be no assurance), there is a risk that federal authorities may enforce current federal law.
-If the federal government begins to enforce federal laws relating to cannabis in states where the growing, processing, sale and use of cannabis is currently legal, or if existing applicable state laws are repealed or curtailed, our business, results of operations, financial condition and prospects would be materially and adversely affected.
+If tenants default under their leases, finding new tenants who can legally engage in cannabis cultivation, processing, or dispensing may be difficult.
+There is no guarantee that state laws will not be repealed, amended, or overturned, nor that local authorities won't limit the applicability of state laws.
+Until Congress amends or repeals the CSA with respect to cannabis, and the President approves such action, federal authorities may enforce current federal laws.
+If federal enforcement occurs or state laws are repealed or curtailed, our business, operations, financial condition, and prospects could be adversely affected.

-Laws Applicable to Financial Services for Cannabis Industry
+Financial Services for Cannabis Industry